Cairi-S/Welcome-Foolish-Mortals/README.md

 FURTHER TESTING

-I invited friends and family to view the site on their devices and report any issues they find.
+As well as testing across the in-built mobile sizing on devTools I invited friends and family to view the site on their devices and report any issues they find.
 Devices used included:

 - MacBook
 - MacBook Air